lennyleadership/Devotional_Commentary_Bible/content.en/docs/108_2_Corinthians/2Corinthians_02.md

 2:16 To the one we are the savour of death unto death; and to the other the savour of life unto life.
 And who is sufficient for these things?

 2:17 For we are not as many, which corrupt the word of God: but as of sincerity, but as of God, in the sight of God speak we in Christ.

+<p id="1">[1] The picture here is that of the
+ “Roman Triumph,” the special tribute that Rome gave to their conquering generals.
+It was their equivalent of the American ticker-tape parade.
+ If a commander in chief won a complete victory over the enemy on foreign soil, and if he killed at least five thousand enemy soldiers and gained new territory for the emperor, then that commander in chief was entitled to a Roman Triumph.
+The processional would include the commander riding in a golden chariot, sur rounded by his officers.
+The parade would also include a display of the spoils of battle, as well as the captive enemy soldiers.
+The Roman priests would also be in the parade, carrying burning incense to pay tribute to the victorious army.
+ The procession would follow a special route through the city and would end at the Circus
+ Maximus, where the helpless captives would entertain the people by fighting wild beasts.
+It was a very special day in Rome when the citizens were treated to a full scale Roman Triumph.
+ How does this piece of history apply to the bur dened believer today?
+Jesus Christ, our great Commander in chief, came to foreign soil (this earth) and completely defeated the enemy (Satan).
+Instead of killing five thousand persons, He gave life to more than five thousand persons—to three thousand plus at Pentecost and to another two thousand plus shortly after Pentecost (Acts 2:41; 4:4).
+Jesus Christ claimed the spoils of battle—lost souls who had been in bondage to sin and Satan (Luke 11:14–22; Eph.
+4:8;
+ Col. 2:15).
+What a splendid victory!
+ The victorious general’s sons would walk behind their father’s chariot, sharing in his victory; and that is where believers are today—following in Christ’s tri umph.
+We do not fight for victory; we fight from victory.
+Neither in Asia nor in Corinth did the situa tion look like victory to Paul, but he believed God—and God turned defeat into victory. - Wiersbe Bible Commentary
+<a href="#1_ref">&#8617;</a></p>
 </div>

 <div id="chinese" class="tabcontent">